What is Pommes Anna?

 How to slice the Potatoes for Pommes Anna

 When making the Pommes Anna recipe, the potatoes need to be sliced very thin, a mandolin is probably the best tool for the job, however, I personally dislike mandolins.
 I’m pretty sure it’s the most dangerous thing I’ve ever used in the kitchen.
 If you use a mandolin, please use all the safety attachments.
 I use a knife.
 As a cook, you need to have good knife skills, slicing 2 ½ pounds of potatoes into 1/8-inch slices is a really good exercise.
 To a lot of people, this sounds like a chore, not fun or practical, and I agree, the first time you make my Pommes Anna recipe by hand it is hard work and a little difficult.
 But that’s the point, the more you learn to use a knife, the less difficult it becomes.
 When you are well practiced with a knife, the knife will become an extension of your hand, slicing will be second nature, enjoyable and extremely satisfying.

-The best potatoes for this Pommes Anna recipe are a high starch variety such as the Yukon Gold.
+- Yukon Gold Potatoes: The best potatoes for this Pommes Anna recipe are a slightly waxy and slightly starchy variety.
+The Yukon Gold is the best of both the waxy potato and the high starch Russet, they hold their shape and have a beautiful golden brown color you want in the Pommes Anna.
 I start with 3 pounds of potatoes, after peeling I wind up with 2 ½ pounds.
 The potato peels make an incredible recipe, Crisp Potato Skins, probably the best potato chips you’ve ever had, I’ll post that recipe tomorrow, so don’t throw those potato peels away!